5eanmcd/Mongo101JS/Indexes and Performance.md

 ## Sparse indexes
 If you want to create an index on a collection when the index doesn't exist for certain documents, then you need to create a sparse index.
 Those documents without this indexed field will not form part of the collection index.<br>
 `db.students.createIndex( { "student_phone" : 1 }, { unique : true, sparse: true } )`
+*Note:* Sparse indexes are not used is you wish to sort on that field - rather than an index scan being used a collection scan will be used to read the data.

 If using MMAP, an index will use a BTree to store the indexes and speed up the searches.